Lloyd Russell-Moyle

-Lloyd Cameron Russell-Moyle (born 14 September 1986) is a British politician who served as Member of Parliament (MP) for Brighton Kemptown from 2017 to 2024.
-Formerly a member of Labour Co-op, he was a member of Brighton and Hove City Council from 2016 to 2017, but joined the Green Party of England and Wales in 2025.
+Lloyd Cameron Russell-Moyle (born 14 September 1986) is a British politician and youth work administrator who has served as General Secretary (CEO) of the Woodcraft Folk since August 2025.

+He is a former Member of Parliament (MP) for Brighton Kemptown from 2017 to 2024.
+Formerly a member of the Labour and Co-operative Party, he was also a member of Brighton and Hove City Council from 2016 to 2017.
+He joined the Green Party of England and Wales in November 2025.
-He is a national executive member of the Socialist Educational Association, the education affiliate to the Labour Party, being re-elected in September 2024.

-Russell-Moyle took up the role of Chief Executive Officer and General Secretary of youth organisation The Woodcraft Folk on 2 August 2025.
-He joined the Green Party of England and Wales in November of that year.

 Early life and education

 Lloyd Cameron Russell-Moyle was born on 14 September 1986 in Brighton, England.

 He was educated at Wallands Primary School, Priory School, Lewes, and Sussex Downs College.

-He studied at the University of Bradford and the University of Sussex.
+He studied at the University of Bradford graduating in conflict resolution at the Department of Peace Studies and the University of Sussex, where he graduated with a Masters in international law.

-Russell-Moyle worked at the National Youth Agency, chairing The Woodcraft Folk and as vice-president of the European Youth Forum based in Brussels.
+Russell-Moyle has worked for the Woodcraft Folk's international movement, International Falcon Movement – Socialist Educational International (IFM-SEI), and the National Youth Agency.
+He has held board positions with the European Youth Forum, serving as its Vice-President based in Brussels, the British Youth Council, and the Woodcraft Folk, which he chaired, as well as a number of local youth organisations.